Official Art Gallery

 In the beginning they were probably stitching the planks together with yew or hemp, but in time they invented or adopted the use of the bow drill and lathe so they could more securely mate the plank edges of their hulls with locked mortise and tenon joinery.
 They would have to cut the round holes for the binding pegs using a drill and cut the smoothly rounded sides of the pegs on the lathe to fit them snugly into the locking holes.
 This very strong wood joinery technique is still widely used today.
 These large, much lighter ships capable of long distance travel would have placed greater importance on the use of the sail as a supplementary source of power to increase their efficiency.

 Great distances can be traveled by rowing ships primarily powered by human muscle if their average speed is sustained over time.
 If you assume that such a ship could maintain an average velocity of eight kilometers per hour, which is a brisk walking pace for most humans, and maintain it constantly around the clock by rotating the work at the oars in shifts among the available men on board, the ship would travel 192 kilometers in 24 hours.
 The rowing distance between Kommos, Crete and the southeastern coast of Spain is approximately 2,400 kilometers.
 This distance could be traveled in 12.5 days using these parameters.
 The manpower requirements of such a ship would be, at least, double the number of oars to be worked.
 A ship with 40 oars would probably need to be manned by something like 100 crewmen to maintain a good constant rowing pace.

-Minoan Miniature Frieze Admirals Flotilla Fresco Shipping Scene
+Minoan Miniature Frieze Admirals Flotilla Restoration Fresco

-Late Bronze Age (LBA), Neo-Palatial Period
+Late Bronze Age (LBA)

-Akrotiri, Santorini (Thera), Greece.
+Akrotiri, Santorini (Thera), Greece